coltonlloyd/OptAux/README.md

 ### Duplications
+Read coverages are plotted using the alignment files produced from breseq (not provided for now).
+They coverage of each base pair, however, is included as a compressed dictionary and must first be unpacked by running `python unpack_read_coverage_dict`

+Running `python output_duplications.py` will:

+1. Check if `[optaux]/scripts_figures_and_tables/duplications/[pair_name]_coverage_dict.json`
+exists.
+If not it will get this dictionary using the bam files output from breseq.

+2. Find the genes with >80% of their base pairs above the 1.25x fit mean cutoff.
+These are compiled and output in `[optaux]/scripts_figures_and_tables/duplications/duplicated_genes`

+3. Output the plots used to create Figure 7 and the supplementary figures in `[optaux]/scripts_figures_and_tables/duplications/`

 ### Community ME-model Sims and Plotting
 To run the community ME-model simulations the, community ME-model must first be